-Two small amounts of external money are provided each year, one specifically to support a Regular or Small Grant project that includes banding or other means of marking and tracking Canadian birds, and the other to support a project focusing on cavity nesting species.
-In the case of the former, funds are intended primarily, though not exclusively, for capture and marking equipment, and preference will be given to studies involving the marking of birds in Canada.
-In the case of the latter, while studies on any Canadian cavity nesting species are eligible, the funds cannot be used for building nest boxes or for the purchase of nest box materials, and the recipient, if using nest boxes, must agree to implement predator protection methods as recommended by the Ontario Eastern Bluebird Society (http://www.oebs.ca/nestboxes/).
+A small amount of external money is provided each year to support a Regular or Small Grant project that includes banding or other means of marking and tracking Canadian birds.
+The funds are intended primarily, though not exclusively, for capture and marking equipment, and preference will be given to studies involving the marking of birds in Canada.

-Decisions concerning grants are announced by March and cheques for successful projects are issued in May.
+Decisions concerning grants are announced by March and cheques for successful projects are issued in late May or early June.
 For Regular and Small grant projects conducted outside the usual May to December funding and reporting cycle, applications can be submitted in the year preceding the planned activity.
 However, the funds provided must be used in the year for which they were requested and reporting should be completed within three months of the completion of the project.